Skip to content

 • Sale - to a buyer, a reseller, or an employee; brings in proceeds to set against the remaining book value.

-• Trade-in or part-exchange - the old asset’s value is offset against its replacement, common with vehicles and machinery.
+• Trade-in or part-exchange - the old asset’s value is offset against its replacement, common with vehicles and machinery; in the books the trade-in credit is treated as proceeds and the same gain-or-loss test applies.

 • Donation - working but surplus kit, like conference room equipment after an office refit, given to schools or charities.

-• Scrapping and recycling - for assets with no resale value; electronic equipment usually has to go to a certified recycler, since many countries regulate e-waste.
+• Scrapping and recycling - for assets with no resale value; electronic equipment usually has to go to a certified recycler, since e-waste is regulated (in the EU by the WEEE Directive, covered below).

 • Return at end of lease - leased assets are handed back rather than disposed of, but the register still needs closing out.